eerimoq/simba/doc/getting-started.rst

 4. Done!

-NOTE: Some boards, such as the :doc:`boards/spc56ddiscovery`, require a specific toolchain to build.
+.. note:: Some boards, such as the :doc:`boards/spc56ddiscovery`,
+          require a specific toolchain to build.
 Such cases are documented on the individual board documentation page.

 .. _Cygwin: https://cygwin.com/setup-x86.exe
 .. _PlatformIO: http://platformio.org